LIMONIC/DOSP-Actor-model-with-akka/README.md

 **Result**

-The system achieved a average **CPU time to absolute time ratio of 2.77**, which is a significient increasement from single machine distributed system.
+The system achieved a average **CPU time to absolute time ratio of 2.77**, which is a significant increase from a single machine distributed system.
 #### **5 Zeros**
 ```
 hongru.liu;3Ox2         00000967B256A56C94BA2A02A0261271C9712E307E4F6F0437F853A2273598BE